Project Manager: Community Outreach Specialist

 - You have relevant experience working in planning or a closely related field.

-- You are local or willing to relocate to the Los Angeles/Pasadena area or to the Berkeley/Bay Area to attend regular client meetings.
+- You are local or willing to relocate to the Los Angeles/Pasadena area or the Berkeley/Bay Area to attend regular client meetings.

 - You have experience in managing private-sector projects, including maintaining compliance with a project contracts, drafting and managing scopes budgets, and schedules, as well as working with clients and partners to execute the project work.